WalnutIT/abstract-factory-pattern/README.md

-# abstract_factory
+# Abstract Factory Pattern

-Example of an abstract factory
+Example of an abstract factory written with the Flutter framework

 ## Getting Started